mattmcla/Route.js/README.rst

  - Add single, or batch of routes to the route table.
  - Remove single route from route table.
  - Simple routes are dispatched to mapped functions.
+ - Requested routes that do not exist result in an error page (which you can override)
+ - route.js ensures only one instance of itself exists and is attached to the global scope (window)